Rick-Addiction/Design-Patterns-Studies/Creational Patterns/Factory/README.md

 - **Extensibility with reflection:** The use of reflection in the ArrowCrafter class allows for the addition of new arrow types without modifying the existing codebase, making the code more extensible.

 - **Encapsulation of object creation:** The Factory Method pattern encapsulates the creation of objects, providing a layer of abstraction that allows for **flexibility** and **modularity**.
-By centralizing the creation of objects, the pattern ensures that each arrow type is created with a **consistent set of attributes and behavior**, which makes the code easier to reason about and use.
+By centralizing the creation of objects, the pattern ensures that each arrow type is created with a **consistent set of attributes and behavior**, which makes the code easier to understand and use.

 ### How to Use the Code